White House vows more federal aid to reduce homelessness in 5 cities and California – KION546

 Democratic Gov. Katie Hobbs, a former social worker, successfully pushed for $150 million to be included in Arizona’s Housing Trust Fund in the state’s budget to shore up rent and utility assistance programs, eviction prevention, and build new shelters and affordable housing.

-Biden’s All In strategy roadmap made public last December follows a 2010 effort called Opening Doors, which was the nation’s first comprehensive effort seeking to prevent and end homelessness.
+Biden’s All In strategy roadmap made public last December follows a 2010 effort called Opening Doors, which was the nation’s first comprehensive strategy seeking to prevent and end homelessness.

-Associated Press writers Anita Snow in Phoenix and Gene Johnson in Seattle contributed.
+Associated Press reporters Anita Snow in Phoenix and Gene Johnson in Seattle contributed.